Over-the-top media services in India: History and growth

 The first dependent Indian OTT platform was BIGFlix, launched by Reliance Entertainment in 2008.

-In 2010 Digivive launched India's first OTT mobile app called nexGTv, which provides access to both live TV and on–demand content. nexGTV is the first app to live–stream Indian Premier League matches on smart phones and did so during 2013 and 2014.
-The livestream of the IPL since 2015, when rights were won, played an important role in the growth of another OTT platform, Hotstar (now Disney+ Hotstar) in India.
+In 2010 Digivive launched India's first OTT mobile app called nexGTv, which provides access to both live TV and on–demand content. nexGTV was the first app to live–stream Indian Premier League matches on smart phones and did so during 2013 and 2014.
+The livestream of the IPL since 2015, when rights were won, played an important role in the growth of another OTT platform, Hotstar (now JioHotstar) in India.

-OTT gained significant momentum in India when both DittoTV (Zee) and Sony Liv were launched in the Indian market around 2013.
-Ditto TV was an aggregator platform containing shows across all media channels including Star, Sony, Viacom, Zee, etc.
+OTT Platforms gained significant momentum in India when both DittoTV (Zee) and Sony Liv were launched in the Indian market around 2013.

+Following the initial push of Regional OTT platforms like Aha, Hoichoi, Sun NXT, Planet Marathi, Chaupal & MX Player.
+The Indian OTT industry saw rapid transformation with the entry of global OTT companies such as Netflix and Amazon Prime Video into the Indian market in 2016.
+Replacement of this competition with global enterprises caused local rivals to innovate in both region and hyper-regional content.